janarosmonaliev/tinydesk_legacy/README.md

 A team member who is in charge of such a task should fix the bug.
 He or she has to fix the bug as soon as possible.
 However, when a bug could have occurred due to some other team member's push, team members should communicate with each other thoroughly to fix the bug together.

+A team member who fixed a bug should comment on how did he or she fixed a bug to prevent similar bugs in the future.